dhdemaree/Ani_feces_roof/README.md

 This folder contains all of the final figures that are going to be used for the journal article.

 # Scripts
-This file contains the scripts that were used to create the tables and figures for the metaanalysis
+This file contains the scripts that were used to create the tables and figures for the metaanalysis.
+This file is organized in a way that the scripts should be able to run from the file structure provided.

+The following folders are in the Scripts folder
     Rawdata
       Tables of the outcomes that were drawn from the journal articles and are the inputs for the scripts

     Data_out
-      Tables of data processed during the meta analysis
+      Tables of data processed during the meta analysis and output from the scripts

     Forest
       Images of the figures created by the scripts.
+Output form the scripts.

     HighDef
       High resolution images of the figures created by the scripts.